FeaturedSEO Research

 They treat AI Mode like a new channel with new magic rules.

-It is closer to this: classic search fundamentals plus stricter pressure on structure, clarity, and support.
+The reality is classic search fundamentals, plus stricter pressure on structure, clarity, and support.
 Query fan-out means weak pages get exposed faster because the system has more ways to bypass them.

-So if you are asking why Google AI Mode is not citing your website, do not start with speculative hacks.
+So if you're asking why Google AI Mode isn't citing your website, don't start with speculative hacks.
 Start with a harder question: when Google breaks a user question into smaller retrieval jobs, do you still have the best page in the room?

 That is the whole game.